Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: Results

-In order to study the effect of Floquet driving on topology and flatness, obtained using quasi-states $|\Phi^{(n)}_{\bm k}\rangle$ and quasi-energy $\mu^{(n)}_{\bm k}$, respectively, we numerically calculate the Chern number and the flatness for the step driving with Hamiltonian ${\mathcal{H}}_{\bm k}(\theta_0)$ and ${\mathcal{H}}_{\bm k}(\theta_1)$ as shown in Fig.~\ref{fig:fig2_a}.
+In order to study the effect of Floquet driving on topology and flatness, obtained using quasi-states $|\Phi^{(n)}_{\bm k}\rangle$ and quasi-energies $\mu^{(n)}_{\bm k}$, we numerically calculate the Chern number and the flatness for the step driving with Hamiltonian ${\mathcal{H}}_{\bm k}(\theta_0)$ and ${\mathcal{H}}_{\bm k}(\theta_1)$ as shown in Fig.~\ref{fig:fig2_a}.
 We consider here $\theta_{\rm ini}=\theta_0=0$.
-To find the dependence on $\theta_0$ of the results, we further repeat our calculation with $\theta_0=\pi/2$, $\pi/3$ and $\pi/6$ as depicted in Fig.~\ref{fig:fig2_b}, Fig.~\ref{fig:fig2_c} and Fig.~\ref{fig:fig2_d}, respectively.
-From Figs.~\ref{fig:fig2_a} and \ref{fig:fig2_b}, it is observed that the topology and the flatness are completely suppressed for $n=2 ~(1)$ and $n=4~(3)$ Floquet bands with $\theta_0=0 ~(\pi/2)$.
-Importantly, the region of topological flat band with respect to $\theta_1$ increases for $n=1~(2)$ and $n=3~(4)$ Floquet bands with $\theta_0=0~ (\pi/2)$ as compared to the static case.
+To find the dependence of $\theta_0$ on the results, we further repeat our calculation with $\theta_0=\pi/3$ as depicted in Fig.~\ref{fig:fig2_c}.
+From Fig.~\ref{fig:fig2_a}, we observe that the topology and the flatness are completely suppressed for $n=2$ and $n=4$ Floquet bands with $\theta_0=0$.
+As shown in above mentioned figures, in these driving cases, we have another flux parameter $\theta_1$ which is tuned to find topology and flatness in quasi-energy bands.
+We observe that the region of topological flat band with respect to $\theta_1$ increases for $n=1$ and $n=3$ Floquet bands as compared to the static case.
 It is very interesting to note that the value of $\theta_0$ is almost same with $\theta_1$ around which the expansion of the flatness is observed.
-The important point to note here is that for $\theta_0=\theta_1=\pi/3$ and $\pi/6$, $n=3$ and $2$ Floquet band support an extended trivial flat region, respectively (see Fig.~\ref{fig:fig2_c}(c) and Fig.~\ref{fig:fig2_d}(b)).
-Unlike the two earlier cases with $\theta_0=0,\pi/2$, we here find that the flatness and the non-trivial topology can even co-exist for a single Floquet band; $n=2$ band for $\theta_0=\pi/3$ becomes nearly flat with $C=-1$ around $\theta_1=0.1$ and $1.85$, while for $\theta_0=\pi/6$, the band $n=3$ becomes nearly flat with $C=1$ around $\theta_1=1.54$ and $6.0$ (see Fig.~\ref{fig:fig2_c}(b) and Fig.~\ref{fig:fig2_d}(c)).
-This reflects the fact that the relationship between the topology and the flatness, associated with odd and even Floquet bands, for $\theta_0=0, \pi/2$, is substantially changed for $\theta_0=\pi/3, \pi/6$.
-Similar to the static case, here also, the Chern number changes its sign when the flatness becomes maximum.
-However, there are situations in Floquet driving when maximum flatness is not associated with the jump in the Chern number.
+The important point to note here is that for $\theta_0=\theta_1=\pi/3$, $n=3$ Floquet band, obtained from $|\Phi^{(n)}_{\bm k}(T)\rangle$, support an extended trivial flat region (see Fig.~\ref{fig:fig2_c}(c)).
+Unlike to the earlier case with $\theta_0=0$, we here find that the flatness and the non-trivial topology can even co-exist for a single Floquet band; $n=2$ band for $\theta_0=\pi/3$ becomes nearly flat with $C=-1$ around $\theta_1=0.1$ and $1.85$ (see Fig.~\ref{fig:fig2_c}(b)).
+This reflects the fact that the relationship between the topology and the flatness, associated with odd and even Floquet bands, for $\theta_0=0$, is substantially changed for $\theta_0=\pi/3$.